uhppoted/uhppoted/README.md

 ## Modules

 - uhppote-cli:       CLI for use with bash scripts
+- uhppote-simualtor: UHPPOTE simulator for development use

 ## Installation